localryu/TIL/Drone_setting/microstrain_imu_setup.md

             <arg name="port" default="/dev/microstrain" />  -->  <arg name="port" default="/dev/ttyACM0" />

-   3) before launch the program, change the autority root from user\
+   3) Before launch the program, the user must change their permissions to the root.\
-      (microstrain_mips programs should execute on root autority.)
+      (The microstrain_mips program must be run under root privileges.)

             bash
          or